Sjeiti/ronvalstarnl/src/data/markdown/post_front-end-logic-without-javascript.md

 This might not look much different from what we started with but variables allow you to have only one `:checked` declaration that applies to multiple `var(...)` implementations and (even better) multiple different `:checked` declarations can be used in a single rule: `transform: translate(var(--x), var(--y));`.

+If you use variables you can declare them as high as possible and never worry about moving your variable affected components around.
+So put your hidden inputs at `body>input` and overwrite them at `body>input~main` for instance.

 Here's a little box.
+It is a relatively simple example how three individual states can amount to sixteen possibilities.
 Click on the side to rotate it.
 Click on the top to open it.
 And click the inside to look inside.

 The topleft checkbox shows all the labels and checkboxes.